Spencerx/close-enough-for-scientific-work/lattice-boltzmann/README.txt

 Lattice-Boltzmann implementation in Julia
 -----------------------------------------

-Authors: Samantha Ahern, Mayeul d'Avezac, Adrian Harwood, Joe O'Conner
+Authors: Samantha Ahern, Mayeul d'Avezac, Adrian Harwood, Joseph O'Connor

 The Lattice-Boltzmann method solves the Navier-Stokes equations - i.e. fluid dynamics - using an intuitive description of how a discrete set of fictive